MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOUserAndContentMoveState.md

 The Get-SPOUserAndContentMoveState cmdlet is part of the OneDrive and SharePoint Multi-Geo cmdlets, and allows a SharePoint administrators to check the status of a user or site move across geo locations.

 ## SYNTAX
-To obtain the status of a particular user move, you may use the following cmdlet
+The objective of the cmdlet is to obtain the status of a particular use while the move job is active.

 ```Powershell
 Get-SPOUserAndContentMoveState -UserPrincipalName <String> [<CommonParameters>]
 ```